-Total Hip Replacement (THR)
+Total Hip Replacement Post Surgery Physiotherapy

-The hip joint is a ball and socket synovial joint which is made up of the articulation between the pelvic acetabulum and the head of the femur.
-THR is a surgical procedure where the surgeon removes a damaged section of the hip joint (acetabulum and head of femur) and replaces it with an artificial implant that functions similarly to a normal hip.
+Total hip replacement is a surgical procedure during which the surgeon removes a damaged section of the hip joint and replaces it with an artificial implant that functions similarly to a normal hip.
 The implants are made of metal (stainless steel or titanium), or hard plastics.
-Hip replacement surgery is safe and effective which helps to relieve pain, improve function and return to daily activities.
-THR is usually an option for people suffering with severe hip pain which interferes with daily activities and when all other non-surgical treatment options do not adequately help to relieve the symptoms.
+The surgery is safe, and effective in relieving pain and improving function.
+Total hip replacement is usually an option for people suffering from severe hip pain that interferes in daily activities, which other non-surgical treatment options do not adequately address.